hiteshjoshi1/commands/aws_learn/networking/elastci_loadbalancer.md

 Elastic load balancers will have their own IP(example 10.0.0.23), if you want to get end user IP address for a request coming through ELB, you can use X-Forwarded-For.

+A classic LB is sort of a dumb router which will route traffic to your EC2 instances randomly.

+### Application load balancers
+1. create target groups - can be done based on Instance(ec2), IP, or Lambda function.
+2. Use the target group when creating the application Load balancer, you can define advance routing in application Load Balancer .

+#TODO - Read the FAQ of Load Balancer, not done thoroughly

+### Sticky Sessions